xrchz/rocketarb/README.md

   the index, you can manually decrement it by editing the wallet file.
 Wasting indices is not a problem for your node, however - the generated validator keys for an unused index will simply remain unused.
+- It is safe to unexpose your node's RPC port after you're done with `rocketarb` if you prefer leaving it hidden.

 ## Do it without a flash loan
 - Pass the `--no-flash-loan` option to use capital (e.g., 16 ETH, or whatever